clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 3 AGM And Data Streams.md

 sampling 10% of the queries stream.
 Our error was to sample based on the position in the stream, rather than

-    sample based on the value of the stream element.
+    sample based on the value of the stream element

 ### Algorithm:
     - hash search queries to 10 buckets, 0...9